 [the first day of the month following the date on which the first instalment of pre-financing is paid by the MA]

-a later date: [dd.mm.yyyy]................
+a later date: [dd.mm.yyyy]

 not earlier than the date of issuance of the notification by the Commission referred to in Art.
 25(4) of the IR.

-The Project’s implementation period, as laid down in Annex III, has a duration of [number of months] … months since its start date presented above.
+The Project’s implementation period, as laid down in Annex III, has a duration of [number of months] months since its start date presented above.
 All Projects activities need to be carried out during the implementation period, with the exceptions linked to the preparation of the final report including expenditure verification, audit and final evaluation as stipulated in § 15 and 16 and the Programme Manual.

 The execution period of this Contract will end at the moment when the final payment is made by the Managing Authority and in any case at the latest 18 months as from the end of the implementation period as stipulated in § 4.3 above.
 The provisions concerning the execution period in no way affect the durability and recovery provisions stipulated in the Grant Contract.